 Always be respectful of the interviewee's time.
 If they asked to finish at a specific time, keep an eye on the clock.
 If you run out of time, check with the interviewee if they are comfortable continuing.
-If there is no set end time, pay attention to their body language.
+If there is no

+- set end time, pay attention to their body language.
 If they seem to be getting tired or the interview has slowed down and come to a natural conclusion, politely bring it to an end.
 The interview will not be productive if either the interviewer or the interviewee is too tired.
-You can always schedule a follow up interview if you need to.

-- Try your best to end the interview on a positive note and allow the interviewee to have the last word.
+You can always schedule a follow up interview if you need to. - Try your best to end the interview on a positive note and allow the interviewee to have the last word.
 A wide range of topics will have been covered during the interview and asking the interviewee if they have any questions for you before you leave allows them to pause and reflect on what they have talked about with you and gives them a chance to bring up something they may have overlooked or had not talked about yet. - Once you are finished with the interview, turn off the recorder/video camera and put it away safely.
 Make sure you have collected the signed release form from the interviewee and thank the interviewee for their time.
-Tidy up leaving the interview space exactly as you found it.
-If you can offer to send them a digital copy of the interview after you have transferred it to your computer. - Scan any supporting documentation including your notes and the waiver to a digital file.
+Offer to send them a digital copy of the interview after you have uploaded it to your computer and help them out of the building or to their vehicle if needed. - Scan any supporting documentation including your notes and the waiver to a digital file.
 We also have provided a "Collections Template" you can use to upload all your information into one document before submitting.
-You will need to upload all mp3 files and mp4 files separately.
-Double click on links below to view and/or fill-out the "Collections Template."
-Double click on the "Uploading Media" link for instructions on uploading mp3/mp4 files to your computer or laptop.
+Double click on the links below to view and/or fill out the Collections Template and for instructions on submitting mp3/mp4 files.

-How to Transfer Sound from a Voice Recorder to the Computer How to Transfer video from a Camcorder to the Computer and a USB Memory Stick
+How to Transfer Sound from a Voice Recorder to the Computer

+How to Transfer Video from a Camcorder to the Computer and a USB Memory Stick